Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 **1.1 The “gdpr” ad tag parameter.**

-The ad tag can include a GDPR parameter, which can be set to one of the following:
+The Adnuntius ad tag can include a [adnuntius-advertising/requesting-ads/intro/adn-request#gdpr](GDPR parameter), which can be set to one of the following:

-* “gdpr=1”, which means that GDPR does apply
+* `gdpr: 1`, which means that GDPR does apply
-* “gdpr=0”, which means that GDPR does NOT apply
+* `gdpr: 0`, which means that GDPR does NOT apply

 If this flag is present, then it takes precedence over all other checks described in this document.